create3000/x_ite/docs/_posts/getting-started.md

   </tr>
 </table>

->The VolumeRendering examples are only working if your browser supports WebGL 2, otherwise the examples left black.
+>**Note:** The VolumeRendering examples are only working if your browser supports WebGL 2, otherwise the examples left black.
 {: .prompt-info }

 ## Download X_ITE